-Kieran Swann is an artist, and freelance curator, producer, and facilitator; with a background in both performance and visual art.
+Kieran Swann is an artist, curator, producer, and facilitator; working in both performance and visual art.

-As a curator and producer, his practice returns to ideas of memorial practice, queerness, performance and bodies as archives, and strategies of co-creation, meaningful engagement of the audience, or at least displacing the usual audience/artist relationship.
+His practice returns to ideas of memorial, queerness, performance and bodies as archives, and strategies of co-creation, meaningful engagement of the audience, or at least displacing the usual audience/artist relationship.

 Kieran is one half of McCarthy-Swann Projects, a curatorial collaboration that supports contemporary artists to create moments of connection, between artists, audiences, communities and individuals.
-McCarthy-Swann Projects focuses on platforming feminist, queer, and culturally diverse perspectives, as a starting point to expand understandings of what is possible through a generous sharing of experiences.
+McCarthy-Swann Projects platforms feminist, queer, and culturally diverse perspectives, to expand understandings of what is possible through a generous sharing of experiences.

-In contemporary performance, Kieran is one fourth of The Good Room, a collective who use the anonymous experiences of ordinary people to create extraordinary theatre works; I Should Have Drunk More Champagne (Metro Arts 2013), I Want To Know What Love Is (Brisbane Festival/QTC 2014, Brisbane Powerhouse 2015), and I Just Came To Say Goodbye (Brisbane Festival 2017) – a body of contemporary work acclaimed for accessibility, innovative process, striking imagery, and meaningful community engagement.
-He brings rigour to collaborative practice; his training with Leisa Shelton has enabled him to lead organic and intuitive devising processes and refine generated material with precision, while his work as a Designer has equipped him with a keen visual dramaturgy.
+In contemporary performance, Kieran is one fourth of The Good Room, a collective who use the anonymous experiences of ordinary people to create extraordinary theatre works; I Should Have Drunk More Champagne (Metro Arts 2013), I Want To Know What Love Is (Brisbane Festival/QTC 2014, Brisbane Powerhouse 2015), and I Just Came To Say Goodbye (Brisbane Festival 2017) – a body of contemporary work acclaimed for deep affect, striking imagery, innovative process, and meaningful community engagement.
+He brings rigour to collaborative practice; his training with Leisa Shelton has enabled him to lead organic and intuitive devising processes and refine generated material with precision, and a keen visual dramaturgy.

 His body of work has received national acclaim; ABC Radio has described his work as “nothing short of brilliant”, and RealTime has noted him a “fabulous liar in a mundane world”.